Past Program Reviews

 We all gain from sharing our

 knowledge and experiences with others.
-The society
+The society greatly

-greatly appreciates the fantastic presentations we
+appreciates the fantastic presentations we have had during

-have had during the past few years.
-Here is
+the past few years.
+Here is a listing of some of

-Give them a big round of
+those memorable events.
+Give them a big round of applause !

 |